American companyGriffith Foods expands investment in Catalonia to serve all Southern Europe

 18 Jul 2019

-According to Fernando Gómez, Managing Director of South Europe at Griffith Foods, “the company’s growth in Catalonia is very important: we doubled our business over the last three years and we have aggressive expansion plans”.
+According to Fernando Gómez, Managing Director of South Europe at Griffith Foods, “The company’s growth in Catalonia is significant: we doubled our business over the last three years, and we have aggressive expansion plans.”

 Griffith Foods has plans to expand in Catalonia.
 What are your goals?

-Our key categories are sauces, dressings and seasonings.
-The factory in Valls is prepared to triple its current capacity and our strategic direction is to become the preferred supplier of health and nutrition solutions for the B2B and foodservice markets.
+Our key categories are sauces, dressings, and seasonings.
+The factory in Valls is prepared to triple its current capacity.
+Our strategic direction is to become the preferred health and nutrition solutions supplier for the B2B and food service markets.

-We plan to invest around €12M over the next 5 years, focusing in new production lines that are technologically more advanced and part of Industry 4.0.
-Currently we produce 3,500 tons per year in liquids and 4,500 tons in dry blends, and our goal is to reach 14,000 and 18,000 tons in both.
-As per our team, we currently are 100 people and we plan on doubling this number in 5 years.
+We plan to invest around €12M over the next five years, focusing on new production lines that are technologically more advanced and part of Industry 4.0.
+Currently, we produce 3,500 tons per year in liquids and 4,500 tons in dry blends, and our goal is to reach 14,000 and 18,000 tons in both.
+As per our team, we currently are 100 people, and we plan on doubling this number in 5 years.

 Right now, most of our volume is for local consumption in Spain.
 But we are already starting to export: we sell to 10 countries within Europe and North Africa and this year exports will amount to 5%.
 With our expansion plans, exports will be close to 50% in 2027.